Jobians/Bota/libs/webhooklib.md

 # WebhookLib

 The WebhookLib has one method named `getUrl()` that returns a webhook URL based on the provided parameters.
+Only `$Bot` and some `$Libs` functions work on webhook command

 ### Usage
 Here is the usage documentation for the `getUrl()` method: